To be honest, I had never heard of Gräpplang Castle.

 The Castle Grounds

 Gräpplang Castle is located in Flums, Switzerland.
-From Lucerne, it’s a bit over an hour by car or almost three hours using public transportation.
+From Lucerne, it’s a bit over an hour by car or almost three hours using public transportation and walking.

 I didn’t have a car, so I used public transportation.
 Google maps worked perfectly for directions from my hotel in Lucerne.
 The options were plentiful, and I chose a combination of two trains, a bus, and a mile and a half walk to reach the site of the ruins.

-Google maps also has the information and times for the trains and bus and even the walking directions.
+Google maps also shows the information and times for the trains and bus and even the walking directions.

-If you drive, you can drive right up to the castle.
+If you have a car and drive, you can drive right up to the castle.
 No need to walk the mile and a half.

 Final thoughts